Signing documents electronically makes sense even if the signatories are present in one place:

 In the case of signing on one device:

-Example of signing HR documents at the workplace
+Example of signing HR documents remotely and at the workplace

 One of the typical situations of using a signature on a single device is signing HR documents.